windwp/windline.nvim/README.md

 return colors
 ```

-if you need to define a new name of color to use on animation you need define
+If you need to define a new name of color to use on animation you need define
 on colors_name function

 ```lua